Physical Therapy/Occupational Therapy/Speech Therapy

 Therapy Plan of Care/Modifiers

-• The LCD for outpatient physical and occupational therapy services describes the coverage limits of outpatient physical and occupational therapy services under Medicare Part B, billed to either the Medicare Fiscal Intermediary, Part A, Medicare Carrier, or Part B MAC when services are provided under a therapy plan of care.
+• The LCD for outpatient physical and occupational therapy services describes the coverage limits of outpatient physical and occupational therapy services under Medicare Part B, billed to either the Part A or Part B MAC when services are provided under a therapy plan of care.
 The claim must include one of the following modifiers to distinguish the discipline of the plan of care under which the service is delivered:

 • GO ‒ Services delivered under an outpatient occupational therapy plan of care; or,